Kenya Birding Safari for Globally Threatened Species – 24 Days

 Arabuko-Sokoke is also rich in rare and endemic wildlife with six taxa of butterfly endemic to the East African coast, present, as well as three rare near-endemic mammals, and amphibians.

-Day 23: Fly back to Nairobi
+DAY 23 Kenya Birding Tour: Fly back to Nairobi

 Today we take a flight to Nairobi for the last night and in time to prepare for the journey back home.